kevinciang1006/finaccel-invoices-app/README.md

 # Finaccell Angular Frontend

-This is the backend using Angular Ionic
+This is the frontend using Angular Ionic

 ## Installation